akugal/hiero-consensus-node/hedera-node/docs/design/app/blocks/BlockState.md

 ## Abstract

 `BlockState` encapsulates the state of a single block created by the Consensus Node that is eventually sent to a Block Node.
-This wrapper around the block data is used to associate items and requests to the block, along with tracking state changes such as if the block proof has been sent.
+This wrapper around the block data is used to associate valueItems and requests to the block, along with tracking state changes such as if the block proof has been sent.

-A block itself is made up of many items including, but not limited to: one block header, transactions, and one block proof.
-These items will get batched into one or more requests that get sent to a Block Node.
+A block itself is made up of many valueItems including, but not limited to: one block header, transactions, and one block proof.
+These valueItems will get batched into one or more requests that get sent to a Block Node.

 ## Definitions